giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-09-find-number-of-anagrams-by-words-length.md

 print("the signature of the word 'giuseppe' is: {}".format(signature('giuseppe'))) print("which is equal to the signature of the word 'seppegiu': {}".format(signature('giuseppe') == signature('seppegiu')))

-the signature of the word 'giuseppe' is: eegippsu which is equal to the signature of the word 'seppegiu': True
+>>>"the signature of the word 'giuseppe' is: eegippsu"
+>>>"which is equal to the signature of the word 'seppegiu': True"
 ~~~

 ## Step 2.2: create a dictionary of lists of anagrams indexed by their signature